 Here’s what to do:

-Identify the scope.
+- Identify the scope.
 Do you need to play just one song (such as a warmup tune)?
-Or do you need a soundtrack for something like halftime?
+Or do you want the flexibility of a library of songs you can play at any time during the event?

 This table can help you understand the differences between PROs and third-party companies.